ebran/grim/tutorials/northwind.md

     discard g.delEdge(edge.oid)
 ```

-Add a new reporting relation for Janet
+And then add the new reporting relation for Janet

 ```nim
 discard g.addEdge(janet, steven, "REPORTS_TO")
 ```
-Who is Janet reporting to now?
+Finally, we can double-check that Janet is actually reporting to Steven now:

 ```nim
 for edge in g.edges("REPORTS_TO"):